jedisct1/turbocrypt/README.md

 ### Safe Workflows

+- Preview first: Use `--dry-run` to see what will be processed before running the actual operation
 - Test first: Try encrypting/decrypting a small test directory before processing important data
+- Test exclude patterns: Use `--dry-run` with `--exclude` to verify your patterns work as expected
 - Verify after transfer: Use `turbocrypt verify` to check files after copying or uploading them
 - Keep originals: Don't delete unencrypted files until you've verified the encrypted versions
 - Exclude unnecessary files: Use `--exclude` to skip cache, logs, and other regenerable files